check-spelling-sandbox/hazelcast/docs/design/template.md

 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
 - What related issues do you consider out of scope for this document that could be addressed in the future independently of the solution that comes out of this change?
 - How does this functionality impact/augment our Viridian Cloud offering?
-- What changes, if any, are needed in Viridian to explose this functionality?
+- What changes, if any, are needed in Viridian to expose this functionality?

 Use the ⚠️ or ❓icon to indicate an outstanding issue or question, and use the ✅ or ℹ️ icon to indicate a resolved issue or question.